 That depends on how they are currently stored.
 You should use the 'normal' way to move BTC and other coins according to how that wallet device and software.
 You should refer to the documentation for the exact steps and trust it.
 Of course, there are 'advanced' ways to move the coins if you are a power user, but for minimizing risk it is best to trust the designers of that wallet.

-If you have BTC stored on a paper with a private key printed on it and you don't have a method figured out for moving those balances, A good recommendation is to use Electrum.
+If you have BTC stored on a paper with a private key printed on it and you don't have a method figured out for moving those balances, A solid recommendation is to use Electrum from a secure platform.
 Learning and using this to move BTC is a good warm-up for some of the more advanced steps specific to moving forked coins.

 Should I Move Bitcoin Cash And Bitcoin Gold Too?

 Many wallets have implemented support for some of the popular forked coins.
 If the wallet you are already using has support for some forked coins, it is best to trust that to move these coins where you want them to go.
 However, it is not advisable you import your keys into a different wallet that is promising these feature and abilities.
 Our guides will show you how to use secure tools that support moving all the coins that are currently feasible.
 In some cases, wallets instructing you to import your private keys for getting forked value appear to be slightly suspicious and may end up being a ruse to steal your private keys.